 Although depression can make us want to do nothing at all, there are going to be times when we really need to get stuff done.

-Our peer support group talked about the power of the to-do list:
+Our community talked about the power of the to-do list:

 I have a set to do list chore wise so I know what’s coming each day and what’s already on top of (or not!).